Quodatum/openshift-basex-quick-start/README.md

 * Nadine (no privileges)

 The password for these users is the same as the user name.
-I have borrowed these names from Michael Sperberg-McQueen, who asked the all the right questions, “Running the BaseX XQuery engine in the OpenShift cloud platform ”http://cmsmcq.com/mib/?p=1395
+I have borrowed these names from Michael Sperberg-McQueen, who asked the all the right questions on a earlier version,
+“Running the BaseX XQuery engine in the OpenShift cloud platform ”http://cmsmcq.com/mib/?p=1395

 **Edit the users.xml file according to your own requirements before git push.
 Perhaps by copying `user`entries from a local BaseX installation.**